-Although the London rental market is generally fairly unregulated, there is one exception: the tenant’s rental deposit.
+Although the London rental market is generally fairly unregulated, there is one exception: the tenant’s security deposit.

 Rules are very stringent for landlords.
 All landlords must deposit the funds received from their tenants towards one of the official schemes, managed by the UK government’s organisations.
 There are currently three official schemes: the Deposit Protection Service, My Deposits and the Tenancy Deposit Scheme, also called TDS, which is the one used most frequently by landlords.

 If the landlord doesn’t do this, the tenant can request a substantial financial compensation (but cannot cancel the tenancy for that reason).

 The deposits are protected within these schemes, and a set of rules will be applied in case of conflicts between landlords and tenants.